Gaius Maecenas: Maecenate (patronage)

 Maecenas endeavoured also to divert the less masculine genius of Propertius from harping continually on his love to themes of public interest, an effort which to some extent backfired in the ironic elegies of Book III.
 But if the motive of his patronage had been merely political, it never could have inspired the affection which it did in its recipients.
 The great charm of Maecenas in his relation to the men of genius who formed his circle was his simplicity, cordiality and sincerity.
 Although not particular in the choice of some of the associates of his pleasures, he admitted none but men of worth to his intimacy, and when once admitted they were treated like equals.
 Much of the wisdom of Maecenas probably lives in the Satires and Epistles of Horace.
 It has fallen to the lot of no other patron of literature to have his name associated with works of such lasting interest as the Georgics of Virgil, the first three books of Horace's Odes, and the first book of his Epistles.

+Two poems in the Appendix Vergiliana are elegies to him.
+Virgil cannot have written them, as he died eleven years before Maecenas; they may have been written by Albinovanus Pedo.